Evolution of the eye: Lens formation and diversification

 In a lensless eye, the light emanating from a distant point hits the back of the eye with about the same size as the eye's aperture.
 With the addition of a lens this incoming light is concentrated on a smaller surface area, without reducing the overall intensity of the stimulus.
 The focal length of an early lobopod with lens-containing simple eyes focused the image behind the retina, so while no part of the image could be brought into focus, the intensity of light allowed the organism to see in deeper (and therefore darker) waters.
 A subsequent increase of the lens's refractive index probably resulted in an in-focus image being formed.

-The development of the lens in camera-type eyes probably followed a different trajectory.
-The transparent cells over a pinhole eye's aperture split into two layers, with liquid in between.
-The liquid originally served as a circulatory fluid for oxygen, nutrients, wastes, and immune functions, allowing greater total thickness and higher mechanical protection.
-In addition, multiple interfaces between solids and liquids increase optical power, allowing wider viewing angles and greater imaging resolution.
-Again, the division of layers may have originated with the shedding of skin; intracellular fluid may infill naturally depending on layer depth.

 Note that this optical layout has not been found, nor is it expected to be found.
 Fossilization rarely preserves soft tissues, and even if it did, the new humour would almost certainly close as the remains desiccated, or as sediment overburden forced the layers together, making the fossilized eye resemble the previous layout.